Worst Car Wednesday: 1997-2001 Cadillac Catera

 Looking like a three-year-old Camry with a $40,000 price tag, Cadillac had high expectations

 Looking like a three-year-old Camry with a $40,000 price tag, owners were in for a wild ride.
-But not the kind you are thinking of.
-In short order, bent valves or worse began to occur from timing belt tensioner pulleys letting go.
+But not the good kind.
+In short order, bent valves, or worse, began to occur from timing belt tensioner pulleys letting go.
 When GM wouldn’t cover the fix under warranty, the lawsuits started flying.
-Before too long GM had to recall the compromised Catera which announced to the world it was a problem child.
+Before too long, GM had to recall the compromised Catera, which announced to the world it was a problem.
 Sales slowed almost immediately.

 With all of Catera’s baked-in problems Cadillac’s reputation only got worse

-At 3,800 lbs the Catera’s 3-liter V6 was taxed.
+At 3,800 lbs, the Catera’s 3.0-liter V6 was taxed.
 So was the handling.
-The only thing good about the Catera was the idea of a more European-like car that could open up Cadillac’s limited appeal.
-But instead, with all of its baked-in problems Cadillac’s reputation only got worse.
+The only thing good about the Catera was the idea of a more European-like car that could improve Cadillac’s image.
+But instead, with all of its baked-in problems, Cadillac’s reputation only got worse.
 It was time for Cadillac to finally stop cutting corners.
-With all of the flailing, it had done up to this point it had to start producing an authentic, honest, luxury car if it ever expected to stay in business.
+With all of the flailing done up to this point, it had to start producing an authentic, honest, luxury car, if it ever expected to stay in business.

 So, from the ashes of the Catera came the STS in 2002.
-Since then Cadillac has actually developed some genuinely good cars.
-But the skeletons in its past and the proliferation of other, better cars from the competition, has seen Cadillac slip each year since.
+Since then, Cadillac has actually developed some genuinely good cars.
+But the skeletons in its past and the proliferation of other, better cars from the competition, have seen Cadillac slip each year since.
 We may actually see the demise of the marque if it can’t sell more vehicles soon.

-As for the Catera, it lasted a couple of years of production hovering at around 5,000 units a year.
-Cadillac had tried every way around building vehicles that were world-class they could charge world-class money for.
+As for the Catera, it lasted a couple of years in production, hovering at around 5,000 units a year.
+Cadillac had tried every way around building vehicles that were world-class and that they could charge world-class money for.
 It found that buyers aren’t stupid.
-To charge the top dollar it needed a top dollar car.
+To charge the top dollar, it needed a top dollar car.
 Products like the Catera or Allante were far from it.
 But after 20 years since the end of Cadillac shenanigans, its reputation has never recovered.